Jollywatt/jollywatt.github.io/content/cv.typ

 )

 #par(justify: true)[
-Second-year PhD student in information engineering at the University of Cambridge, from New Zealand.
+Engineering PhD student at the University of Cambridge, interested in geometric algebra, statistical inference and computer graphics.
-I am especially interested on applications of geometric algebra in physics, inference, robotics, and computing.
 ]

 #sections.edu